mitodl/mitx-grading-library/specifications.md

 Single Input List Graders
 -------------------------

 If you want a response to be a delimiter-separated list of items, you can use a special ItemGrader called SingleListGrader to perform the grading.
-You need to specify a subgrader (which must be an ItemGrader, but not a SingleListGrader) to evaluate each individual item.
+You need to specify a subgrader (which must be an ItemGrader, and could even be a SingleListGrader) to evaluate each individual item.
 The basic usage is as follows.

 ```python
 grader = SingleListGrader(